 Managing these governing challenges means leading strategically, thinking creatively, and acting collaboratively.
 It requires leadership skills and knowledge that many city officials lack, and have difficulty learning on the job.

-But these skills can be taught.
-You can develop the qualities and capacities required for leading your city through change and challenging times.
+But you can develop the qualities and capacities required for leading your city through change and challenging times.

 The Texas Municipal League announces its second annual Leadership Academy – a two-course, six-day program, designed to enhance the leadership skills of officials who serve our Texas cities.
 The Leadership Academy features an impressive faculty of university professors, thought leaders, and governing officials who will teach you to critique your own decisions and actions, and develop the competencies needed to excel in your leadership role.